 “After my father suffered two heart attacks and a

 stroke, I figured it was time I found out more about heart disease and got

 organization, made up of great people who are really committed to making a

 difference in the health of Canadians.
-They truly
+They truly are making that difference.”

-Wealth Management, a specialized team within the larger firm of Richardson GMP.
-With a Bachelor of
+larger firm of Richardson GMP.
+With a bachelor of business administration from

-Business Administration from

 the University of Prince Edward Island, Jonathan has achieved numerous industry

-certifications and most recently is a graduate
+certifications and most recently is a graduate of the Securities Institute at

-the Heart and Stroke Foundation, Jonathan is a Paul Harris fellow in Rotary, Chair of the J. Angus Society and President of the Charlottetown Executive Association.
+Jonathan is a Paul Harris fellow in Rotary, chair of the J. Angus Society and president

+of the Charlottetown Executive Association.